YesAndNYC/yesandnyc/work.md

 title: Your Trusted Marketing Advisor
 ---

-As a boutique consulting practice, Yes! and... exists to help companies define, build and manage digital marketing capabilities.
+As a boutique consulting practice, <span class="brandsmall">Yes! and...</span> exists to help companies define and build digital marketing capabilities.

-The modern marketing landscape moves fast and breaks things - keeping up is hard for startups who typically lack the expertise and knowledge in-house to know how to drive growth and where to invest.
-It's also hard for established companies who have defined ways of doing things which typically don't work so well in todays environment.
+The modern marketing landscape moves fast and breaks things - keeping up is hard for startups who typically lack the expertise in-house to know how to invest in growth.
+It's also hard for established companies who have defined ways of doing things which typically don't work well in todays environment.

 So that's where we come in.

+Previous clients include The New York Times, Hipmunk, Olapic and Google.

 We're small, intentionally.
 So we can work on problems that are ill defined.
 Not everything has to fit inside a box.
 Often the most pressing challenges are ill-defined and messy.
 And that's ok.
-So many times I'll help point you in the right direction on a world class agency to hire.
-Or a freelancer who can start tomorrow.
-And if we can't help we'll tell you.
-Fast.
+If you're looking to hire an agency and need help we can advise on that too - either by pointing in you the direction of someone we know or getting involved in writing a good brief.

-There's a few ways we typically help out:
+If you want to engage with <span class="brandsmall">Yes! and...</span> there's a few ways we typically help out:

 ## Strategy Workshops